 Search the official directory of solicitors

-On 31 July, Jonathan Smithers, president of the Law Society, delivered a speech on access to justice at the ABA Conference in Chicago.
+On 7 October, Jonathan Smithers, president of the Law Society, delivered a speech at the International Bar Association (IBA) conference in Vienna.

 Our communities bring together solicitors and other experts with shared interests to help members make the most of the Law Society.
 Find out more about Communities.